Dr. Hedy Lee Kindler

 —Dr. Hedy Lee Kindler

-Dr. Kindler works with more than 100 patients each year, and many of these individuals have mesothelioma.
-Because she lost her father to mesothelioma in 2001, she truly understands what her patients are going through.
+Dr. Kindler works with more than 100 patients annually; many have mesothelioma.
+She truly understands what her patients are going through because she lost her father to mesothelioma in 2001.

 If you or a loved one have been diagnosed with mesothelioma, it’s important to seek out treatment administered by top specialists like Dr. Kindler.